HaoxianChen/declarative-smart-contracts/README.md

 - `schema.dl`: Defines the schema for the contract, including transaction records and contract states.
-- `rules.dl`: Contains the rules governing the contract's behavior.
+- `rules.dl`: Inference rules.
-- `properties.dl`: Specifies the temporal properties and validation rules for the contract.
+- `properties.dl`: Safety properties.

 Run the following command to synthesize all benchmarks in the directory.